Advocacy

 Advocacy Alerts

 NWTA’s advocacy work also involves keeping YOU — our members, donors and supporters — appraised of where you can use your voice to speak for trails, bike access, and conservation.
-Two areas in particular our staff and volunteers pay attention to:
+There are two areas in particular our staff and advocacy committee monitor, and will subsequently notify members where there is an option to have your voice heard:

-• State and federal legislation is proposed that affects public lands, trails, bike access, or nonprofits.
+• State and federal legislation is often proposed that affects public lands, trails, bike access, or nonprofits.
+In partnership with other local trail organizations and coalitions, we keep a pulse on these proposals and frequently submit comments in line with our mission, vision and values as an organization.

 Current Issues